hyungmogu/web-style-guide/README.md

 # Team Treehouse FETD 5th Project: Web Style Guide

 This is 5th project for Team Treehouse's Tech degree.
 Here, the author is assigned the task of building and refactoring CSS3 codes.
-This is to ensure that the code is scalable and maintainable, and that it won't create headaches when maintaining them.
+The purpose of this is to ensure that the code is scalable and maintainable, and that it won't create headaches when looking at them.

 The rubric of this project can be found here: https://drive.google.com/open?id=1EFBXVe23-DvBhsQYXKH_6y_ojHe7xvXj